 The state pension is as much for a married woman as it is for a single woman.
 There used to be certain provisions that allowed married women to claim through their husbands or if they were widowed.
 These are no longer in place.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Past or future performance indicators are not a reliable indicator of future performance.
 A pension may not be right for everyone and tax rules may change in the future.
+Please note that during any transfer, your investments will be out of the market.
 If you are unsure if a pension is right for you, please seek financial advice.